solidusio-contrib/solidus_tax_cloud/README.md

   If your server was running, restart it so that it can find the assets properly.

-In the Admin section of Solidus, go to Configurations, then select TaxCloud Settings.
+In the Admin section of Solidus, go to Settings > Store > TaxCloud Settings.

 Enter your `api_login_id` and `api_key`, and optionally your USPS login.
 You can also configure the default Product TIC and Shipping TIC for TaxCloud to use, although it is recommended to leave the defaults as is: `00000` for product default and `11010` for shipping default.